 Human experience of acute overdose with atazanavir is limited.
 Single doses up to 1200 mg have been taken by healthy volunteers without symptomatic untoward effects.
 A single self- administered overdose of 58.4 g of atazanavir in an HIV-infected patient (146 times the 400 mg recommended dose) was associated with asymptomatic bilateral bundle branch block and PR interval prolongation.
 These events resolved spontaneously.
-At high doses that lead to high drug exposures, jaundice due to indirect (unconjugated) hyperbilirubinemia (without associated liver function test changes) or cardiac conduction abnormalities, including PR and/or QT interval prolongations, may be observed (see 7 WARNINGS AND PRECAUTIONS, Cardiovascular, and 10.2 Pharmacodynamics, Electrocardiogram: Effect on PR and QT intervals).
+At high doses that lead to high drug exposures, jaundice due to indirect (unconjugated) hyperbilirubinemia (without associated liver function test changes) or cardiac conduction abnormalities, including PR and/or QT interval prolongations, may be observed (see 7 WARNINGS AND PRECAUTIONS, Cardiovascular, and 10.2 Pharmacodynamics, Electrocardiogram: Effect on PR and QT intervals">10.2 Pharmacodynamics, Electrocardiogram: Effect on PR and QT intervals).